eric-gustafson/asymmetrik/README.txt

 * Description
   There are two implementations, a common lisp and an python implementation.
 The python implementation 'should' be easy to use ;).
-I didn't use any external package, and relied on an implementation of levenshtein algorithm from wikipedia, rather than deal with packages for this exercise.
+I didn't use any external packages, and relied on an implementation of levenshtein algorithm from Wikipedia, rather than deal with packages for this exercise.

 * Basic algorithm